IvanPostarnak/nature-shop-database/database_convention.md

 I decided to write down some rules about present databsae
 ----
 GENERAL RULES are
-+ names of tables must remain singular (country - NEVER countries)
++ names of tables must remain singular (country - NEVER countries) EXCEPT such cases as contacts, params, statistics, preferences etc
 + _id primary keys fields must repeat name of table in whole (table_name -> table_name_id)
 + if entity / table had a 'name' property than column must be named 'name' without repeating name of the table itself (name - NOT product_name)
 + all data in cells that represents strings are written capitalized ('Plaster', not 'plaster')